iSECPartners/ios-ssl-kill-switch/README.md

 certificate validation as well as any kind of custom certificate validation (such as certificate pinning).

-It was successfully tested against the Twitter, Facebook, Square and Apple App Store apps; all of them implement certificate pinning. iOS SSL Kill Switch was initially released at Black Hat Vegas 2012.
+It was successfully tested against various Apps implementing certificate pinning including the Apple App Store. iOS SSL Kill Switch was initially released at Black Hat Vegas 2012.

 For more technical details on how it works, see http://nabla-c0d3.github.io/blog/2013/08/20/ios-ssl-kill-switch-v0-dot-5-released/